Policy and initiatives to protect the fundamental rights of all

 Under the supervision of the director in charge of cyber security, the general manager of the Global Risk Management and Legal HQ is responsible for the management of confidential and personal information.
 Divisions established under the supervision of the general manager monitor trends in the laws and regulations of each country and the status of the OMRON Group, pursuing any measures necessary.

-We conducted a human rights impact assessment in fiscal 2021 regarding the way our AI, robotics, IoT and other technologies affect human rights.
-Based on the results of the assessment, we will launch a study in fiscal 2022 on the appropriate use of technology.
+We conducted a human rights impact assessment in fiscal 2021 regarding the way our AI, robotics, IoT, and other technologies affect human rights.

 We at the OMRON Group (in Japan) have established consultation desks for human rights at all business locations.
 We appoint sexual and power harassment advisors, human rights committee members, and those in charge of human rights issues from among our employees.
 By posting these contacts and departments through the intranet and business office bulletin boards, as well as offering one-on-one, telephone- or email-based consultation, we are working to create an environment in which anyone can feel at ease and comfortable to talk to.